About me

 Research interests

 I develop algorithms for analyzing high-dimensional data.
 I am particularly interested in how errors from complex and high-dimensional prediction models lead to bias and overconfidence in downstream analyses.
-I develop methods to correct this bias and correctly calibrate inferences.
+I developed methods to correct this bias and correctly calibrate inferences.
 I also work on average-case analysis of first-order methods on non-convex objectives (here, here) and variational Bayesian inference (here, here, here).
 My work intersects with semiparametrics, high-dimensional causal inference, exact asymptotics, debiased machine learning, and Gaussian processes.

 In the short term, my primary research objective is to flesh out a rich theory and methodological toolbox for semi-parametric estimation and inference in ‘‘inconsistency regimes.’’
 These are regimes in which nuisance parameter are high-dimensional and unstructured, so cannot be estimated well: see here, here, here.